After you have finished writing all your tests, what all things to take care next?

 or

-• Configure your sure fire plugin (if you using POM) like this
+sure fireplugin (if you using POM) like this (opens in a new tab)

 <plugin>